microsoft/vscode-azurestaticwebapps/README.md

 ## Create your first static web app

-1. Select the button to create a new static web app in the Azure Static Web App (Preview) explorer **INSERT SCREENSHOT HERE**
+1. Click the '+' button in the explorer to setup a new static web app **INSERT SCREENSHOT HERE**
-1. Authorize VS Code have access to your GitHub account **INSERT SCREENSHOT HERE**
+1. Authorize access to your GitHub account so the extension can find your repositories **INSERT SCREENSHOT HERE**
-1. Select a GitHub repository to configure to the new static web app
+1. Select a repository and branch that will be deployed to the static web app
     > If your local project has a remote configured, the extension will default to that repository
 1. Provide the app folder name
     > Location of your application code.
 For example, '/' represents the root of your app, while '/app' represents a directory called 'app'.